 - Distilled water – Look for water filtered by reverse osmosis as this will perform the best.

-- Place your cannabis flower in the jar and cover it with distilled water to the very top and screw on the lid.
-Do Not Shake
+- Place your cannabis flower in the jar and cover with distilled water to the very top.
+Screw on the lid.
+Do Not Shake the jar.

 - Place the jar in a cool dark place and let sit undisturbed.
 If you cannot find a cool place, put it in your refrigerator.